 TG: Originally, I said something to the effect of let’s be rebel rebels and put this track ahead of “Stairway”.
-Later, I changed my mind and said I was being stupid.
-But I wasn’t too far off.
-Where “Stairway” ends up being larger than itself thanks to the relatively generic, yet uplifting, philosophy of its lyrics, “Evening” wants to be nothing more than a song about the end of the daylight and the encapsulating night.
+Later, I changed my mind, but I wasn’t too far off.
+Where “Stairway” ends up being larger than itself thanks to the relatively generic, yet uplifting, philosophy of its lyrics, “Evening” wants to be nothing more than a song about the end of the daylight and the night.

-The rolling phased drum fills fit neatly with the curry-flavored intro.
+The rolling drum fills fit neatly with the curry-flavored intro.
 Even though Robert and Jimmy leap in aggressively, Bonham’s timing keeps a measured pace, and the band falls in line.
 Robert’s lyric is more benign than beatific – I need your love / I want your love / I got-ta have your love.
-If not for the power of Plant’s voice, the song would have veered into further triteness.
-As it stands, it’s an effective call to nighttime activities with really good music; thus, it is a lesser being than “Stairway”.
+If not for the power of Plant’s voice, the song would have veered into triteness.
+As it stands, it’s an effective call to nighttime activities with really good music.

 CM: Jones’ funky clavinet sets the groove for this track, where Zeppelin proved yet again that they weren’t enslaved to a particular style.
 It could still get anyone on the dance floor, while Page hangs raunchy drapery and Plant declaims lines that I continually mishear as some lost jargon – Pig Latin meets gobbled chop-shop-speak, or summat like that.